-Description: This rigorous course is a high school credit course introducing the French language and culture.
+Description: This course is a high school credit course introducing the French language and culture.
 Emphasis is placed on listening comprehension, speaking skills, reading comprehension, and effective written communication at the beginning level.

-5120H French II Honors Credit: 1 High School Credit
+07_5120H_0 French II Honors Credit: 1 High School Credit

-Prerequisite: High level of achievement in French I-Honors
+Prerequisite: Students should have a C or higher in in French I-Honors